Jyers/esphome-projects/components/sen6x/README.md

 Integration for Sensirion SEN6x air quality sensors (I²C only; SEN6x does not support UART).

+## Buy info
+Don’t buy from AliExpress at the moment; prices from specialist stores like Mouser (EU) or DigiKey, Newark (US) are way cheaper.
+SEN66 are now about at ~€60 / 60USD.

 ## Highlights
 - PM, RH & T, VOC, NOx, CO2/HCHO sensing platform
 - Fast & easy integration